Everything You Need to Know about Cricket in Nigeria

 Nigeria's first tournament as an ICC member was the 2002 Africa Cup that was held in Zambia.
 They came 4th in their group, with their only win coming against Malawi.
 In 2006, they participated in the World Cricket League Africa Region but finished at the bottom of the table, which meant they were relegated to Division 3.
 Their first tournament wins came in 2007 and 2008 when they were victorious in the North West Africa Championship.
 In 2018, they were invited to join the Africa T20 Cup, but they finished bottom of their group, failing to win any of their matches.

-cricket-nigeria cricket-nigeria
+cricket-nigeria

 Cricket Grounds